 Temperature and Light-

 Outside of USDA hardiness zones 9–11, outdoor growth is not recommended.
-Morning and evening light are bright in the dry southwest, which includes sections of California.
+Morning and evening lights are bright in the dry southwest, which includes sections of California.
 Otherwise, it should be grown in a pot or a cactus garden indoors.
 At room temperature, the Hatiora grows well.
 When grown indoors, the plant prefers indirect light and should not be exposed to direct sunlight.
 Keep Hatiora salicornioides in cooler circumstances during the winter to encourage it to flower the following spring.

 Feeding and Watering –